Aktiun/ksql-docker/README.md

 # KSQL Docker

-Refer to README files inside the individual folders.
+Please refer to the README file inside the ksql-4.1 folder.